Pedestrian dies after hit by vehicle on Dr. Martin Luther King Jr. Street

-INDIANAPOLIS (WISH) — A pedestrian died Friday night in what was initially described as a hit-and-run on the near-north side, Indianapolis police say.
+INDIANAPOLIS (WISH) — A woman died Friday night in what was initially described as a hit-and-run on the near-north side, Indianapolis police say.

 Indianapolis Metropolitan Police Department and medics were called to a report of a personal-injury accident and hit-and-run just after 10:30 p.m.
 Friday at the intersection of West 33rd Street and Dr. Martin Luther King Jr. Street.
 That’s adjacent to Crown Hill Cemetery and just north of the Interstate 65 interchange for Dr. Martin Luther King Jr. Street.